 Historical Centre – in the original State Bank of Victoria, housing the Banking Chamber as it was in the 1970’s when it was closed.
 Also domestic items from the local area, set up as a house.
 Also local records such as Cemetery records, and the local newspaper.
 Located at 81 Scott St, Warracknabeal VIC 3393

 The Secondhand shop is the Wheatlands Warehouse located at 8-14 Scott St, Warracknabeal VIC 3393

 Large museum, history centre, memorabilia, wedding dresses, huge taxidermy collection, video presentations.
-Open Sundays 2-5 & by appointment day or night.

 The society collects and preserves documentary material relevant to Minyip and District such as photographs, maps, diaries, written collections, journals, minute books and documented family histories.

 Collection, Storage and recording of local history items.
 (Records and Equipment.
 We take pride in our historical homestead, the vintage machinery collection and the museum.

 The society collects and maintains the local history of Edenhope and district in written, photographic and electronic form.

 Edenhope and District Historical Society was reformed on 27 May 2007, after having lapsed over 25 years ago.
 We only have a small collection at this stage and if any fellow societies or individuals can assist us with providing any historical photos of Edenhope and the district, we would be most grateful.